deterministic-arts/DartsCLTools/README.md

    This function returns as primary value _foundp_ a flag, which indicates, whether the property did already exists (true), or not (false).
 The second value _stored-value_ is the property value associated with the given _indicator_ after the call.

-If the property did already exist, it is the "old" value.
-If the constructor had to be invoked, it is the value obtained from it and stored in the new plist.
+   Note, that even if the constructor function is invoked by this function, there is no guarantee as to whether its return value actually makes it into the "final" version of the property list.
+The _stored-value_ returned by this function may be one installed by a concurrently running thread winning the race.

  - **Function** `remove-property` _object_ _indicator_ &rarr; _value_ _foundp_